After 9 years of world travel, I can tell you that finding the right travel daypack is crucial.

 Once you hit the road, you will quickly fall in love with travel so it’s important that you stretch your money as far as possible… Therefore, I strongly recommend picking a pack that comes with a lifetime guarantee.

-The Borealis is a tough, innovative daypack which can handle hikes and also stow your laptop away safely in the padded laptop sleeve.
+The Borealis is a tough, innovative travel daypack which can handle hikes and also stow your laptop away safely in the padded laptop sleeve.
 This is the most comfortable hiking daypack I have found which still has a padded laptop sleeve.

-Both of these packs are more than adequate for hiking and for hanging around town and crucially both of these daypacks come with lifetime guarantees.
+Both of these packs are more than adequate for hiking and for hanging around town and, crucially, both of these daypacks come with lifetime guarantees.